konflux-ci/community-catalog/pipelines/validate-fbc-images-resolvable/README.md

 ### Requirements

 - Each secret must be a valid Kubernetes `dockerconfigjson` secret
-- The pipeline requires RBAC permissions to read secrets from the specified namespaces
+- The pipeline requires RBAC permissions to read secrets from the specified namespaces (used by the `combine-dockercfgjson-secrets` task)
 - Multiple secrets will be merged into a single authentication configuration
 - The AUTH_SECRETS parameter must be valid JSON format